Table of Contents

 From the beginning to the end of an off-the-plan project, the developer is given a lot of flexibility as to how the project will be constructed and completed.
 Although you would have been given a schedule of finishes, the developer often has the right to alter finishes and materials in certain circumstances provided they are of a similar quality.
 The developer can make many changes throughout the building process, provided that you, as a purchaser, are not prejudiced.
 You should check that the Contract enables you to withdraw from the Contract and have your deposit refunded in the event that the changes are significant and prejudicial to you.

 You should always have a lawyer properly review your Contract and ensure that you are aware of all your rights and obligations under the Contract.
 If the Contract skimps on details, there will be little room for complaints later on, and it could be very difficult to enforce your rights in the later stages.
-A contract lawyer would be useful in assisting you draft these terms.

 We appreciate your feedback – your submission has been successfully received.